TheNiceGuy/structure/README.md

 	$ ./run --debug semaine-04/project-02

-If needed, it can compile all the project in the repository with `--buildall`.
+If needed, it can compile all projects in the repository with `--buildall`.
 It does not take a path since it does not execute something:

 	$ ./run --buildall